ushahidi/ussd-engine/QuestionScreen.md

 - It gets the text content from the screen and passes it to botman.
 - When the user sends something, it takes the answer from botman and passes it to the screen.
-- If the screen indicates that it should be sent back again to the user, the question screen is repeated with the content returned it's new content (maybe is the next/previous page, or hints, or errors, we'll never know at this level).
+- If the screen indicates that it should be sent back again to the user, the question screen is repeated with it's new content (maybe is the next/previous page, or hints, or errors, we'll never know at this level).
 This step will repeat until the question screen indicates otherwise, meaning that there will not be more interaction with the user for that question.
 - After that, the flow will continue as it is already designed.

 ## **Question Screen level:**